 With over half of the world’s remaining mountain gorilla population, it’s no surprise that the majority of guests visit Rwanda to track and view our highly endangered cousins.
 Rwanda is superb for primates in general, including the fun-loving Sykes monkey, the Golden monkey and the boisterous chimpanzee in the Nyungwe Forest.
 Despite a turbulent past, Rwanda is a safe and friendly destination – testament to the resilience of its people.
-For guests seeking a deeply enriching safari, Rwanda offers an experience that is difficult to find anywhere else.

 - Nothing quite encapsulates the awe-inspiring feeling of sitting in tranquil forest surroundings with a family of magnificent mountain gorillas – the last of their kind.

 - Expect bouts of laughter as the humerous antics of the Sykes monkeys will keep you entertained.

 - Track the elusive Golden monkey through Nyungwe Forest National Park